Gainesville’s Single-Use Plastic Straw and Stirrer Ban goes in effect January 1, 2020

 Why was this done?

-Expanded polystyrene containers and single use plastic bags are detrimental to the environment.
+Single-use straws are detrimental to the environment.
 They don’t fully degrade, overburden landfills and introduce unsafe chemicals into the environment.
-Additionally, these materials become litter and consistently create hazards for aquatic and land animals due to ingestion.
-Polystyrene and plastic bags constitute a significant portion of litter in our streets, parks, public places and waterways.
+Additionally, these materials become litter in our streets, parks, public places and waterways.
+Straws also consistently create hazards for aquatic and land animals due to ingestion.

 When will the single-use plastic straws and stirrers ban take effect?

 This ordinance became effective immediately upon adoption, but provides for an implementation period that will allow retail establishment the opportunity to expend current inventory and transition to reusable, recyclable or compostable alternatives.
 The city will not begin enforcement until January 1, 2020.

 Can retailers/food service providers sell single-use plastic straws?